open-voice-interoperability/website/site/content/_index.md

 blurb:
   heading: The Importance of "Open" Voice
   text: >-
-    Artificial Intelligence-enables Voice Assistance – such as Amazon's Alex, Apple's Siri, Samsung's Bixby, or Google Home – will soon be a primary interface for all digital devices, from smart speakers and smartphones to automobiles and appliances.
     We are moving rapidly into a post-type and -touch world.
 Currently, a few major market leaders are the gatekeepers and hold access to data-rich communication from users to commerce brands.
+Artificial Intelligence-enables Voice Assistance – such as Amazon's Alex, Apple's Siri, Samsung's Bixby or Google Home – will soon be a primary interface for all digital devices, from smart speakers and smartphones to automobiles and appliances.
 intro:
   heading: Why Open Voice Network?
   text: >-